Eskatrem/eskatrem.github.io/Newton-Raphson.md

     derivative_args = map(lambda x:derivative(x,variable),args)
     return ["+"]+derivative_args

+For the other possible values of `main` we will apply the rules of the derivation that we saw above.

-So the whole function is:
+At the end the whole function is:

     :::python
     def derivative(expr,variable):